 Sustaining a healthy creative workforce in the Southwest

 Artists are a fundamental building block of our arts and culture ecosystems.
 By investing in and partnering with culture workers at the intersection of social impact and Southwestern ways of knowing and understanding, we invested in our communities’ well-being.
 Our work leveraged resources, documented innovative practices and built rhizomatic networks of support regionally, nationally and across nations.
-The Projecting All Voices initiative is continuing as part of the Studio for Creativity, Place and Equitable Communities.
+One way we did this was through the Projecting All Voices Fellowship.
+The Fellowship, which supports underrepresented artists from the Southwest region who are interested in exploring issues of racial equity in the arts, is continuing as part of the Studio for Creativity, Place and Equitable Communities.
+Learn more about Projecting All Voices.

 Transforming teaching and learning about equitable creative work

 Historically, arts and design degrees focused on the sharpening of craft and not the viability of that career in the world.
 Through innovative degrees, public programs and new scholarship, we deepened student understanding and skills about working and working well as a creative.
-The Creative Enterprise and Cultural Leadership in an ongoing program in the Herberger Institute.
+The Creative Enterprise and Cultural Leadership in an ongoing graduate degree program in the Herberger Institute.
+Learn more about the Creative Enterprise and Cultural Leadership degree program.

 Scaling tools that help creatives build income and community

-Since 2018, the National Collaborative for Creative Work (formerly the National Accelerator for Cultural Innovation) has engaged more than 200 collaborators from artists to national thought leaders in applied projects that transform our notion of creative work:
+The first phase of the National Collaborative for Creative Work, under the National Accelerator for Cultural Innovation name, engaged more than 200 collaborators from artists to national thought leaders in applied projects that transform our notion of creative work:

-- Partnered with the Arizona Commission on the Arts and the Southwest Folklife Alliance in AZ Creative Communities, a network of 9 communities investing in artists and place-based projects.
+• Partnered with the Arizona Commission on the Arts and the Southwest Folklife Alliance in AZ Creative Communities, a network of nine communities investing in artists and place-based projects.

-- Invested in fourteen Phoenix-based artists, unemployed due to COVID-19, as content creators helping other artists navigate state pandemic assistance and artist recovery resources.
+• Invested in 14 Phoenix-based artists, unemployed due to COVID-19, as content creators helping other artists navigate state pandemic assistance and artist recovery resources.

 How we made decisions